paulin/mattpaulin/_posts/2025-6-14-Carbot-7-ROV.md

 ## What is next?
 I'm pretty happy with the simplicity of the ROV setup.
 I essentially log into GCP, start my signaling server, use a web browser to pull up the html console, then I connect the phone.
 I'm able to see a live stream from the phone and use a mouse or "wasd" keys to control the car.
 The obvious next step is to print a new car body so that I can put the phone on the car and let the car drive around independently.
 I think my son will enjoy this part.
 He can essentially drive it around remotely.

+I'm also thinking that I want to try to use OpenCV to enhance the images for the CNN.
+In previous versions I feel like the learning shows that it has gone well but when we turn on the autopilot it just doesn't seem to react very quickly.
+Maybe if I show it where the edge of the sidewalk is then it might handle that better?
+I'm not sure.

+I think overlaying extra information on top of the stream will be helpful as well.
+For instance, now that it has an onboard phone I have GPS and many other capabilities.
+So I could overlay the compass information.
+I'm not sure of the CNN will pick up on that and learn to turn at the right location but maybe it will.

+In general I think I'm pretty close to having a solid development platform for more experimentation of what it takes to build an autonomous vehicle.
+In the least the ROV style will be more fun for my son to use.